Doctor of Philosophy: Admission

 Admission to a PhD program in Australia requires applicants to demonstrate capacity to undertake research in the proposed field of study.
-The standard requirement is a bachelor's degree with either first-class or upper second-class honors.
+The standard requirement is a bachelor honours degree with either first-class or upper second-class honours.
 Research master's degrees and coursework master's degrees with a 25% research component are usually considered equivalent.
 It is also possible for research master's degree students to "upgrade" to PhD candidature after demonstrating sufficient progress.

 Scholarships

 PhD students are sometimes offered a scholarship to study for their PhD degree.
 The most common of these was the government-funded Australian Postgraduate Award (APA) until its dissolution in 2017.
-It was replaced by Research Training Program (RTP), awarded to students of "exceptional research potential," which provides a living stipend to students of approximately A$27,000 a year (tax-free).
+It was replaced by Research Training Program (RTP), awarded to students of "exceptional research potential", which provides a living stipend to students of approximately A$34,000 a year (tax-free).
 RTPs are paid for a duration of 3 years, while a 6-month extension is usually possible upon citing delays out of the control of the student.
 Some universities also fund a similar scholarship that matches the APA amount.
 Due to a continual increase in living costs, many PhD students are forced to live under the poverty line.
 In addition to the more common RTP and university scholarships, Australian students have other sources of scholarship funding, coming from industry, private enterprise, and organisations.